-- 1 If you haven't already done so, run the BES Installation Guide (Start > Programs > BigFix Enterprise > BES Installation Guide).
-Click the button labeled Install BES Components. - 2 A new screen appears.
 Click the top button labeled Install BES Server.
-The BigFix Server Install Wizard presents a welcome screen.
-Click Next to continue. - 3 After reading the License Agreement, click Yes to accept it and continue. - 4 A dialog prompts you to choose a Master or Replicated database.
+The BES Server Install Wizard presents a welcome screen.
+Click Next to continue.

+- 3. After reading the License Agreement, click Yes to accept it and continue. - 4.
+A dialog prompts you to choose a Master or Replicated database.
 Click the first button to create a Master database for later replication or if you only need a Single database in your deployment.
 Click the second button to create a Replica of an existing Master.
-If this is your initial installation, click the top button. - 5 A dialog prompts you to select a Local or Remote database.
+If this is your initial installation, click the top button. - 5.
+A dialog prompts you to select a Local or Remote database.
 If you want to use another computer to host the BigFix Database, it must have a SQL Server already installed.
 The most common choice is to use the local database.
-If the program can't detect a database server, the program will install MSDE 2000 SP4 in the directory you specify. - 6 A dialog displays a list of the BES Server components about to be installed:
+If the program cannot detect a database server, the program will install MSDE 2000 SP4 in the directory you specify.

+6. A dialog displays a list of the BES Server components about to be installed.